-I felt really shocked and sad, because I’d never moved before and I didn’t know what it was going to be like.
-Actually it was really fun.
-We never did go to that waterpark you told us about mum!! (oops)
+I felt really shocked and sad.
+I’d never moved before and I didn’t know what it was going to be like.
+Actually it was really fun, even though we never went to that waterpark you told us about!! (oops)

 What did you imagine it would be like?

 I didn’t really know.
 I thought I wasn’t going to make any friends, and I was scared, but actually it’s been really good and I have lots of friends.

 What has been the best thing about living in Australia?

 Everybody is so nice and friendly, and we have a really big house.
 The weather is nicer, and we can go to the beach.
 I go outside to play all the time, and I like all the sporty things here.
+Netball is the best!
 Also, we go on better holidays now, and mum likes camping.
-(Ey?
-Did she say I like camping?)
+(Ey?)

 Is there anything you wish we had done differently?

 I wish I had gone to a smaller school in Sydney.
-It was too big, that was scary.
-I like small schools because it’s easier to make friends and you know everybody.
+It was too big and that was scary.
+I like small schools because it’s easier to make friends and you get to know everybody.

 What do you miss from home, if anything?